bmvc2025/bmvc2025.github.io/attending/registration.md

 If there is remaining capacity for the conference, these links will become active on Wednesday 8 October 2025.
 Once capacity is reached, these links will then be removed.

-Early-bird: We have a few 'General Registration' places available at: [link](https://bmva.charitysuite.com/events/prwpddoj?tickets=XaK8)
+Early-bird: We have a small number of 'General Registration' places available at: [link](https://bmva.charitysuite.com/events/prwpddoj?tickets=XaK8).

-Late: We have reached capacity.
+Late: It is unlikely there will be any late registration places.

 {% comment %}